Locations providing Virtual CARE IOP for Binge Eating

 What is CARE IOP?

 CARE IOP is a virtual intensive outpatient program for adults experiencing binge eating disorder or OSFED with a pattern of binge eating.
 CARE stands for Cultivating Awareness and Resilience with Experience/Eating/Emotions.
-We are now accepting CARE IOP referrals in Minnesota and Washington and plan to expand the program to other states over the next two years.
+We are now offering CARE IOP in Minnesota, Ohio, and Washington with plans to expand.

 Why is a stand-alone program for treating binge eating necessary?